NicolasAssouline/FoundryVTT-In-Person-Toolbox/README.md

 ## New features:
 - The minimum width to trigger the mobile layout is now configurable through the settings menu
 - Added a user-configurable minimum height requirement (both requirements can be toggled on/off)
-- Tapping the select button now cycles through selected tokens so it's easier to move larger groups around
+- Tapping the select button now first centers the view on your currently selected token and then cycles through selected tokens, so it's easier to move larger groups around
 - More stringent permission checks to prevent player-facing error popups when trying to move un-owned characters

 ## Recommended modules